MiniProfiler/rack-mini-profiler/README.md

 Rack::MiniProfiler.config.user_provider = Proc.new{|env| Rack::Request.new(env).ip}
 ```

-You can override (something that is very important in a multi-machine production setup:
+You can override (something that is very important in a multi-machine production setup):

 ```ruby
 Rack::MiniProfiler.config.user_provider = Proc.new{ |env| CurrentUser.get(env) }